• Skip to primary navigation

 Rio Celeste waterfall - 10 days in Costa Rica

-Rio Celeste (this bridge no longer exists)
+Rio Celeste bridge

-Do note that if you are visiting in the rainy months of May – December (and sometimes January), the river may not be *quite* as blue due to the sediment and run off.
+If you are visiting in the rainy season, there may be times when the river is brown due to the sediment from the rains.
 If it rains really hard, they may close the park so be flexible if you’re visiting that time of year.
-Check conditions with your hotel or the Tenorio Volcano National Park Facebook page before you go.

-Day 5: Travel to Bajos del Toro
+Day 4: Travel to Bajos del Toro

 Today is a travel day.
-From Bijagua to Bajos del Toro is about a 3.5 hour drive.
+Bijagua to Bajos del Toro is about a 3.5 hour drive.
 You can book an Airbnb, stay at the cabinas at the Catarata del Toro park or splurge on El Silencio Lodge & Spa.
-If you stay at El Silencio, they have 3 waterfalls on their property!

-Day 6: Catarata del Toro
+Day 5: Catarata del Toro

 10 days in Costa Rica - Catarata del toro